slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Here’s an example of the confirmation bias: if you tell someone the person they’re about to meet is extroverted, they’re more likely to describe them as extroverted.
 If you tell someone the person they’re about to meet is introverted, they’re more likely to describe them as introverted.

 <!--
+> *'I conceive that the great part of the miseries of mankind are brought upon them by false estimates they have made of the value of things.' -- Benjamin Franklin*
+> *'That which can be asserted without evidence, can be dismissed without evidence.' -- Christopher Hitchens*
 - Any time you don't know, be clear that you don't know, but follow up with a plan for how you'll get the information and with a deadline for conveying that information.
 That is all the person asking the question really wants anyway: for you to supply the answer.

 show me a man’s spending you can show me what he values”